danehammer/rps-chans/README.md

 # rps-chans

-Rock, Paper, Scissors with Go channels
+A programming exercise implementing Rock, Paper, Scissors with Go channels.

-TODO: link to blog post
+For a write-up, see [my blog post](http://danehammer.rocks/programming/2017/08/04/rock-paper-scissors-go.html).